tashaxanavsem82/collaborative-notes-app/CONTRIBUTING.md

 5. **Push to your fork**: Push your changes to your GitHub fork.
 6. **Submit a pull request**: Open a pull request against the main repository.

+## Testing Your Changes
+Before submitting your pull request, please ensure that your changes are well-tested.
+Run all tests to verify that nothing is broken.
+Include any new tests if your changes introduce new functionality or fix bugs.

 ## Issues and Feedback
 If you have any questions or feedback, please open an issue in the repository or contact the maintainers directly.